-The origin of this project lies in my reading of Martin Heidegger’s analysis of Plato’s Theaetetus, a dialogue which seeks to answer the question; “what is knowledge?”
-Knowledge is understood as the “possession of truth,” yet, somewhat paradoxically, the figure of truth’s opposite, the false, takes centre stage, in Heidegger’s account.
+The origin of this project lies in my reading of Martin Heidegger’s analysis of Plato’s Theaetetus, a dialogue which seeks to answer the question “what is knowledge?”
+Knowledge is understood, in this context, as the “possession of truth,” yet, somewhat paradoxically, the figure of truth’s opposite, the false, takes centre stage in Heidegger’s account.

 According to Gilles Deleuze, in his essay “Plato and the Simulacrum,” the aim of many of Plato’s dialogues is “to hunt down the false…,” in order to keep it “chained in the depths.”
 For Heidegger the significance of the Theaetetus is that for the first (and last) time the false is released from its chains, allowing it to demonstrate its capacity to “disturb and amaze.”
 It is a capacity that will lay dormant, until Deleuze, in the twentieth century, re-imagines the false as a force of philosophical and artistic creation.

 This project builds on these foundations in order to explore the promise that the false holds for artistic practice.
-This will be done through an exhibition; The Aviary, which will take as its starting point two sensory images of the false that appear in the Theaetetus.
-These are the similes of the wax mass (slab) and the aviary.
+This will be done through an exhibition; The Aviary, which will take as its starting point two sensory images, two similes that appear in the Theaetetus: the wax mass (slab) and the aviary.
 Taken together these images symbolise memory as a faculty, through which we have access to all of our past perceptions, stored as imprints in wax and as birds in an aviary.
 We can have these perceptions in two ways; as disregarded possessions, or we can make them present again, by actively bringing them to mind.

 Plato’s use of sensory images dramatises the structure of memory.
 This approach will be extended into the fabric of the exhibition.
-Like the wax mass and the aviary, the gallery will be understood as a container.
-Like the aviary it will hold birds, specifically pigeons, but in three ways.
-They will be there as paintings I have made, based on illustrations in Fulton’s Book of Pigeons, a work from 1880 which attempts to document all the varieties of domestic pigeons then extant.
-They will be there as paintings I have made, based upon these images.
-They will also be there in the form of a recording of Olivier Messiaen’s 1929 prelude for piano: La Colombe (The Dove).
+Like the wax mass and the aviary, the gallery will be regarded as a container.
+Like the aviary it will hold birds, specifically pigeons, but in three ways: they will be there as paintings I have made, based on illustrations in Fulton’s Book of Pigeons, a highly regarded book from 1880 which attempts to document all the types of domestic pigeons then extant; a copy of which will be displayed in the gallery.
+Finally, a further representation of pigeons will also be there in the form of a recording of Olivier Messiaen’s 1929 prelude for piano: La Colombe (The Dove).

 Part One of my commentary on Heidegger’s interpretation of the Theaetetus